 We tried the one in Nuvali (about two times now, if I remember right) and we had a generally great experience.
 The food was amazing!
 We kept saying, ‘Wow, this is why this place is always packed when we pass by.’

 The chicken and waffles are a must-try if you’re a bit unsure of what to get.
-But don’t think mistake it as safe choice because it truly is delightful.
-Imagine properly seasoned, crispy chicken with waffles — but their waffles are unlike we’ve had before.
-They’re a bit thin but’s still packed with flavor.
+But don’t mistake it as safe choice because it truly is delightful.
+Imagine properly seasoned, crispy chicken with waffles — but their waffles are unlike any we’ve had before.
+They’re a bit thin but still packed with flavor.